appwrite/appwrite/CONTRIBUTING.md

 # Contributing

 We would ❤️ for you to contribute to Appwrite and help make it better!
-We want contributing to Appwrite to be fun, enjoyable, and educational for anyone and everyone.
+We want to contribute to Appwrite to be fun, enjoyable, and educational for anyone and everyone.
 All contributions are welcome, including issues, new docs as well as updates and tweaks, blog posts, workshops, and more.

 ## How to Start?